The contents related to RELAIS are shown in the following sections:

 TECHNICAL AND METHODOLOGICAL DOCUMENTATION

-Cibella N., G.L.
-Fernandez, M. Guigò, F. Hernandez, M. Scannapieco, L. Tosco, T. Tuoto.
-2009.
-Sharing Solutions for Record Linkage: the RELAIS Software and the Italian and Spanish Experiences.
-In Proceedings of New Techniques and Technologies for Statistics (NTTS) Conference, Eurostat, Brussels, 18-20 February 2009.
+Cibella, N., G.L.
+Fernandez, M. Guigò, F. Hernandez, M. Scannapieco, L. Tosco, and T. Tuoto.
+2009. “ Sharing Solutions for Record Linkage: the RELAIS Software and the Italian and Spanish Experiences“.
+In Proceedings of New Techniques and Technologies for Statistics (NTTS) Conference 2009.
+Eurostat, Brussels, 18-20 February 2009.

-Fortini M., P.D.
-Falorsi, C. Vaccari, N. Cibella, T. Tuoto, M. Scannapieco, L. Tosco.
-2006.
-Towards an Open Source Toolkit for Building Record Linkage Workflows.
-In Proceedings of the International Workshop on Information Quality in Information Systems (IQIS), Chicago, 30 June 2006.
+Fortini, M., P.D.
+Falorsi, C. Vaccari, N. Cibella, T. Tuoto, M. Scannapieco, and L. Tosco.
+2006. “ Towards an Open Source Toolkit for Building Record Linkage Workflows“.
+In IQIS International workshop.
+IQIS , Chicago, 30 June 2006.